 - Stir in the tomatoes, bay leaf, and thyme.
 Cook until fragrant, 1-2 minutes.

-- Right before serving, take out the bay leaf and stir in the balsamic vinegar.
+- Right before serving, take out the bay leaf and stir in the balsamic vinegar and chopped parsley.

-- Pour the soup in individual bowls and garnish it with chopped parsley.
+- Pour the soup in individual bowls and garnish it with more parsley.

 Slightly adapted from America’s Test Kitchen’s Hearty Lentil Soup recipe and my mother’s lentil soup recipe.

 If you are new to cooking with lentils, you might be wondering if lentils are a part of the beans family.

 While they are grouped with peas and beans as a part of the legume family (as they grow in pods), they are not considered the same as beans.

 This recipe was first published back in 2014 but recently updated with new photos, information, and a quick how-to video.

 Absolutely love this recipe and have made it over and over with zero adaptations because its perfect as it is!
 So delicious and great for every season

 This is music to my ears, Gemma.
 Thanks for coming by and taking the time to leave a review.